Life span: Born: January 7, 1800, Locke Port, New York.

-Millard Fillmore was serving as vice president to President Zachary Taylor, and became president upon Taylor's death.
+Millard Fillmore was serving as vice president to President Zachary Taylor, and became the 13th President of the United States when Taylor died of a digestive illness.

 Accomplishments: Fillmore's administration is closely tied to the intense political battling over slavery which led to the passage of the Compromise of 1850.